 If you are a bit nervous about starting a course, you don’t need to worry – friendly staff are there to help you learn English and make new friends.

 Once you successfully complete your course, you could move up through the levels of ESOL until you have the right skills to start a full-time or part-time course or an apprenticeship, where you can earn a wage while you learn.
 We offer many of these options here at Nottingham College.

 You're viewing all 1 courses

-This course is perfect if you are aged 16-18 years old, English is not your first language and you wish to improve your English Language skills and perhaps wish to pursue further study or an apprenticeship.
+This course is perfect if English is not your first language and you wish to improve your English Language skills and perhaps wish to pursue further study or an apprenticeship.

 College win national mental health and wellbeing award

 Published on: 27 February 2023

 Jinny talks about ESOL

 If you're #CuriousAboutCollege then find out what our students have to say about us.
 Jinny talks to us about her time on the ESOL course.
 Thanks Jinny!